rraymond67/Project-1/README.md

 # App Title: The Hall of Heroes

-### App Description: A web application that serves as a library for most of the character in the world of Harry Potter.The user will be able to search any character by name and it will return their image, their house, theri ancestry, their wand type and the real name of the actor.
+### App Description: A web application that serves as a library for most of the character in the world of Harry Potter.The user will be able to search any character by name and it will return their picture, the house they belong to, their ancestry, and the real name of the actor.

 ### API: http://hp-api.herokuapp.com/api/characters